CloudLabsAI-Azure/aroworkshop/_entries/Lab 1 - Go Microservices.md

 ## Task 2: Connect to the cluster

-You can log into the cluster using the `kubeadmin` user.
+In this task, you will log into the cluster using the `kubeadmin` user.

 1. Run the following command on **Azure Cloud Shell** to find the password for the `kubeadmin` user.
    - Replace $CLUSTER_NAME with **ARO<inject key="Deployment ID" enableCopy="false"/>** (your OpenShift cluster name)